-- Applying 100% of Measure O revenues to stated priorities - o Reserve replenishment - o CIP/Street projects - Staffing for street improvements: additional Public Works Maintenance Worker - Staffing for Village policing efforts - Prefunding "Other Post Employment Benefits" at the 50% funded level with \$30,000 - Reducing the annual debt service on the Pacific Cove Mobile Home Relocation loan by approximately \$28,000 - Incorporating debt service payments for a loan from the California Infrastructure Bank (IBank) at an interest rate no greater than 2.5% to fund the development of the temporary Pacific Cove Parking Lot. - Eliminating a grant-funded Police Office position due to completion of grant requirements - Transitioning a .333 FTE Development Services Technician to a 1.00 FTE Environmental Services Manager.
-This position will assist in implementing new storm water management and environment legal requirements, which will be partially offset by \$20,000 in contract savings. - Reducing a 0.75 FTE Sports Coordinator position to a 0.5 FTE position to assist in offsetting reduced recreational revenues. - Increasing a Records Clerk position from 0.5 FTE to 0.75 FTE in the Police Department to improve record management and increase hours the Department is open to the public.
-Historically the Department has operated with 2.75 FTE Records Clerks; this FY 13/14 proposed budget includes 1.75 FTE.
+- Applying 100% of Measure O revenues to stated priorities - Reserve replenishment - CIP/Street projects - Staffing for street improvements: additional Public Works Maintenance Worker - Staffing for Village policing efforts - Prefunding "Other Post Employment Benefits" at the 50% funded level with \$30,000 - Reducing the annual debt service on the Pacific Cove Mobile Home Relocation loan by approximately \$28,000 - Incorporating debt service payments for a loan from the California Infrastructure Bank (IBank) at an interest rate no greater than 2.5% to fund the development of the temporary Pacific Cove Parking Lot. - Eliminating a grant-funded Police Office position due to completion of grant requirements - Transitioning a 0.333 FTE Development Services Technician to a 1.00 FTE Environmental Services Manager.
+This position will help keep the City's creeks and ocean clean and assist in implementing new storm water management and environment legal requirements.
+The cost for the position will be partially offset by \$20,000 in contract savings. - Reducing a 0.75 FTE Sports Coordinator position to a 0.5 FTE position to assist in offsetting reduced recreational revenues. - Increasing a Records Clerk position from 0.5 FTE to 0.75 FTE in the Police Department to improve record management and increase hours the Department is open to the public.
+Historically the Department has operated with 2.75 FTE Records Clerks; the FY 13/14 Adopted budget includes 1.75 FTE.